ZackWilde27/Z3dPy/README.md

 I'm working on a 3D engine for Python. <br>
 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here</a>

+Very early in development, this engine will update with features as time goes on.

 # Installation Guide

 First, you'll need NumPy, my library requires it.